4dcu-be/DeckLock/README.md

 ### Magic: the Gathering

 Magic: the Gathering decks can be added by including a mwDeck file for each deck in the content/data/mtg_decks folder.
-The mwDeck file format is rather self explanatory, see the example below:
+The mwDeck file format is rather self-explanatory, see the example below:

 ```text
 // NAME : 9 Land Stompy